trx1138/LSI-9217-8i-IT-USB/README.md

-# LSI 9211-8i IT-mode (firmware) flashing USB
+# LSI 9217-4i4e IT-mode (firmware) flashing USB
+## forked from 'LSI 9211-8i IT-mode (firmware) flashing USB' by dlo9
 ## Overview
-This builds an image file which, when booted from a USB on a machine with an LSI 9211-8i Host Bus Adapter (HBA), will automatically flash the HBA with IT firmware.
+This builds an image file which, when booted from a USB on a machine with an LSI 9217-4i4e Host Bus Adapter (HBA), will automatically flash the HBA with IT firmware.

 ## Disabling LSI BIOS
 By default, the flashing utility flashes both firmware and bios.
 This allows booting from an HBA-attached disk, but may result in slow boot times.
 To get in faster boot times, but disable booting from the HBA, you can flash just the firmware via `./build.sh --disable-bios`.